danchoi/soywiki/README.markdown

 them interrupts your flow of thought a lot less than other wiki patterns.
-* It is very conducive to storing wiki pages in plain text files: the page names can map directly to Unix file names without any awkward character escaping.
+* It is very conducive to storing wiki pages in plain text files: the page names can map directly to Unix file names without any awkward character escaping or other munging.

 [ward]:http://c2.com/cgi/wiki?WikiCase